douglasb/awake-template/content/posts/mpa-chassis.md

 Prices listed are fair and final and I'm not interested in negotiating so if you're wanting to haggle don't reach out and waste your time and mine.
 ## Contact
-Reach out to me on [Facebook](https://www.facebook.com/douglasbrownca) and DM me if you're intersted or use the post from Snipe Hide.
+Reach out to me on [Facebook](https://www.facebook.com/douglasbrownca) and DM me if you're intersted or use the post from Snipers Hide.